 Ways to alter this recipe?

-- I used Wondra, a quick cooking flour, to coat my potato cutlets, because I like the way it makes them crunchy.
-But you can use breadcrumbs or an all-purpose flour.
+- I used Wondra, a quick cooking flour, to coat my potato cutlets because I like the way it makes them crunchy.
+But you can use breadcrumbs or all-purpose flour.
 (For those who follow this blog,

 - I’m sure you’re aware I frequently use Wondra.
 For example, I used it in these dishes: Jacques Pepin Chicken with Garlic and Parsley, or Pan Fried Haddock;

-- You can also use different type of veggie if you’d like.
-Some viable substitutes include: broccoli, cauliflower; mushrooms, etc…;
+- You can also use a different type of veggie if you’d like.
+Some viable substitutes include broccoli, cauliflower; mushrooms, etc…;

-- You could also serve them with fried up bacon, like I did for these authentic Polish pierogi;
+- You could also serve them with fried up bacon as I did for these authentic Polish pierogi;

 - I served mine with sour cream but you can use Greek yogurt instead;